Gibbu/Lithesome/src/docs/getting-started.md

 ## Installation

-Install using your package manager of your choice.
+Install using your package manager of choice.

 ```
 npm install -D lithesome